Want free new clothes for a fashion change?

 In general, create these guidelines by thinking: “What will realistically get picked up by another person?”

 There are only so many times a ratty company giveaway tee-shirt can find a new home before it becomes a dishrag.
 On the other hand, my mother contributed a few suits to one pile that she thought would be too frumpy for the youthful crowd, but almost all of them got snatched up because they were of good quality and could be worn in various hip ways.
+Oh, and math dresses never go out of demand.

 Step 4: Coordinate the refreshments, music, and mirrors and ready the space.